JoshCheek/seeing_is_believing/Readme.md

 * `BEGIN/END` breaks things and I probably won't take the time to fix it, becuase it's nontrivial and its really meant for command-line scripts, but there is currently a cuke for it
 * Heredocs aren't recorded.
 It might actually be possible if the ExpressionList were to get smarter
-* Fucks up when parsing some comments.
-This is fixed in Parser, but not yet released.
-Once it is released, un @not-implemented that cuke, and update the gemspec

 Todo
 ====